risingwavelabs/risingwave-docs-legacy/README.md

 This repository will serve as an archive for RisingWave user documentation up to version 2.0.
 The topics are published to the [legacy documentation site](https://legacy-docs.risingwave-labs.com/docs/current/intro/).

-From version 2.1 onwards, we'll use [the `risingwave-docs-new` repository](https://github.com/risingwavelabs/risingwave-docs-new) for our documentation source files.
+From version 2.1 onwards, we'll use the [`risingwave-docs-new`](https://github.com/risingwavelabs/risingwave-docs-new) repository for our documentation source files.
 This change reflects a shift in our documentation infrastructure.

 # Contribute to RisingWave user docs

-For issues and documentation contribution, please go to the [the `risingwave-docs-new` repository](https://github.com/risingwavelabs/risingwave-docs-new).
+For issues and documentation contribution, please go to the [`risingwave-docs-new`](https://github.com/risingwavelabs/risingwave-docs-new) repository.

 # Test locally